redhat-cop/cloud.vmware_ops/roles/cluster_settings/README.md

   - str, State of virtual machine health monitoring service.
 One of `vmAndAppMonitoring`, `vmMonitoringDisabled`, `vmMonitoringOnly`

 - **cluster_settings_ha_host_isolation_response**:
-  - str, Indicates whether or VMs should be powered off if a host determines that it is isolated from the rest of the compute resource.
+  - str, Indicates whether VMs should be powered off if a host determines that it is isolated from the rest of the compute resource.
 One of `none`, `powerOff`, `powerOn`

 - **cluster_settings_ha_slot_based_admission_control**:
   - dict, Configure slot based admission control policy.